Introduction

 Having a clear objective will help you to choose the right content format, define the key information you should address and keep your messaging consistent.

-2. Work on the logical structure
+2. Work on the Logical Structure of Your Instruction Manual

 How do you prioritize your topics?
 Start with a logical structure.